Félix Varela: Life

-Varela was born in Havana, Cuba, then still part of New Spain, and grew up in St. Augustine, Florida, the grandson of Lieutenant colonel Bartolomé Morales, the commander of military forces in Spanish Florida, who was stationed there and who helped to raise Felix after the death of his mother in childbirth.
+Varela was born in Havana, Cuba, then a captaincy of New Spain, and grew up in St. Augustine, Florida, the grandson of Lieutenant colonel Bartolomé Morales, the commander of military forces in Spanish Florida, who was stationed there and who helped to raise Felix after the death of his mother in childbirth.
 As a teenager, he refused his grandfather's offer to send him to a military academy in Spain, returning to Cuba, where he studied to become a priest at San Carlos and San Ambrosio Seminary in Havana, the only seminary in Cuba.
 He also studied at the University of Havana.
 At the age of 23, he was ordained in the Cathedral of Havana for the Diocese of San Cristóbal de la Habana.

 Joining the seminary faculty within a year of his ordination, he taught philosophy, physics, and chemistry.
 In his position there, he taught many illustrious Cubans, including José Antonio Saco, Domingo del Monte, José de la Luz y Caballero, and Felipe Poey.
 Referring to Varela, De la Luz said: "As long as there is thought in Cuba, we will have to remember him, the one who taught us how to think."
 José Martí's teacher, Rafael María de Mendive, was also Varela's student.
 During this period, Varela established a literary society and published Miscelánea filosófica, a popular book on philosophy, before he was 30 years old.

 A bust of Félix Varela on the grounds of the University of Havana campus.

 In 1821 Varela was chosen to represent Cuba in the Cortes Generales of Spain in Madrid, where he joined in a petition to the Crown for the independence of Latin America, and also published an essay which argued for the abolition of slavery in Cuba.
 For such ideas, after the 1823 Spanish Bourbon Restoration overthrew the liberal government of Spain and restored Spanish Bourbon King Ferdinand VII who then brutally suppressed all opposition, he was sentenced to death by the government.
 Before he could be arrested, however, he fled, first to Gibraltar, then to the United States, where he spent the rest of his life, settling in New York City.

 In New York, Varela founded El Habanero, the first Spanish-language newspaper in the United States, though it produced only seven issues.
 He published other newspapers in Spanish, including El Mensajero Semanal, and also in English The Protestant's Abridger and Annotator.
 He published many articles about human rights, as well as multiple essays on religious tolerance, cooperation between the English and Spanish-speaking communities, and the importance of education.